miasetya12/miasetya/README.md

 ### Hi! 👋 I'm Mia Setya.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.
+An undergraduate student of information technology at Udayana University who is interested in technology and wants to be a part of technological developments.

-- 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
+- 🔭 I’m currently study on Udayana University
-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 🌱 I’m currently learning about machine learning
-- 💬 Feel free to ask me about web development or JavaScript
-- 📫 How to reach me: dimas@dicoding.com
+- 📫 How to reach me: miasetya12@gmail.com
-- ⚡ Fun fact: Father of a daughter

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>